 - Protecting against Japanese encephalitis virus – during excursions or school camps, school staff should take additional steps to protect themselves and students from mosquito bites.
 For more information refer to (staff login required).

 This policy sets out requirements for schools to plan for and safely undertake excursions, including camps and adventure activities.

 - All excursions must be planned in accordance with the requirements outlined in this policy.

-- Further specific activity guidelines have been developed for adventure activities.
-These specific activity guidelines are also mandatory for schools to follow and require additional approval and risk management procedures
+- Specific activity guidelines have been developed for adventure activities.
+Schools must follow these specific activity guidelines, which require additional approval and risk management procedures.

 Excursions are an important part of the learning experiences of all students from Foundation to Year 12.
 Excursions can support quality curriculum delivery and can provide important social and emotional development opportunities for students that is often not available in the classroom.
 These might include teamwork, resilience and confidence-building through challenge, problem-solving, connecting with nature, creative and imaginative play and coordination and strength.

 While the degree of planning involved will depend on the nature and likelihood of the risks involved, the conduct of any excursion or activity must take into account the following:

 - the excursion’s educational purpose and contribution to the curriculum or other educational value